Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Preliminaries of Anomaly Detection in Blockchain

 \subsection{Technical Challenges while Integration of Anomaly Detection in Blockchain}

-Nevertheless, development of basic anomaly detection models is not much complicated if one have basic knowledge of machine learning.
+Nevertheless, development of basic anomaly detection models is not much complicated if one has basic knowledge of machine learning.
 However, when it comes to anomaly detection in blockchain networks, then certain challenges arise due to the nature of blockchain.
-In this section, we discuss certain prospective challenges, that one can face while development of anomaly detection models for blockchain based scenarios.
+In this section, we discuss certain prospective challenges that one can face while developing anomaly detection models for blockchain based scenarios.